 Otisco Lake is especially good for walleye, trout and tiger musky fishing, while bass and panfish are also abundant.
 The New York State Department of Environmental Conservation stocks the lake annually to maintain fish population.
 They also run an informative website to point you towards what's biting and where to go.

 Otisco is perfect for tooling around in - either in your own boat on on a rented pontoon boat (available at the Otisco Lake Marina in Marietta).
 The Marina also has a store so you can stock up on supplies before heading out on to the water.

 Public access to the lake is very limited, but for those in the know, it's not a problem.
 The most convenient public boat launch (hand launch only) is at the west side of the Causeway off of Masters Road and the Otisco Lake County Park, on Otisco Valley Road, just north of Amber.

-Like most of the Finger Lakes, Otisco is a good spot for bicyclists experienced with road riding, as there are no marked off-road biking trails on the lake.
-Otisco Valley Road runs alongside the eastern shores of the lake, and a leisurely ride along this route takes you through Amber, Bay Shore and Williams Grove.
-Cutting west across Sawmill Road takes you to Spafford Valley, where a right turn on West Valley Road takes you on a northwestern tack back up to the lake, where you can access the Causeway from the western shore of Lake Otisco.
+Like most of the Finger Lakes, Otisco is a good spot for bicyclists experienced with road riding, as there are no marked off-road biking trails around the lake.
+Otisco Valley Road runs along the eastern shores of the lake, and a leisurely ride along this route takes you through Amber, Bay Shore, and Williams Grove.
+Cutting west across the Sawmill Road takes you to Spafford Valley, where a right turn on West Valley Road takes you on a northwestern track back up to the lake, where you can access the causeway from the western shore of Otisco Lake.